hauva69/pgn4web/chrome-extension/README.txt

 http://code.google.com/p/pgn4web/wiki/BrowserExtension_GoogleChrome

 popup.html: popup css
-popup.html is over-engineered to cope with following issues:
+popup.html is affected by following issues:
-- wrong height assigned by default (on small screen netbooks) http://crbug.com/76899
+- wrong height assigned by default (especially on small screen netbooks), with as workaround setting maxHeight of pgnLinkList http://crbug.com/76899
-- min-/max-/height attribute ignored for the body element http://crbug.com/50192
+- min-/max-/height attribute ignored for the body element, otherwise the above workaround could be simpler http://crbug.com/50192
-- scrollbar width is not taken into account for margins/padding http://crbug.com/31494
+- scrollbar width is not taken into account for margins/padding, no workaround implemented (anymore since r6921) http://crbug.com/31494

 about.html: help page